vipeller/aio_gp_test/README.md

 > **Important:** If you plan to use automation scripts for any step in this guide, you must first complete the [QuickStart setup](./doc/QUICK_START_INIT.md).
 ---

-## Discover and Import OPC UA Assets
+## Discover and Import OPC UA Assets by Asset Types
-Identify, annotate, and onboard OPC UA assets at the edge using Akri and Azure IoT Operations.
-The following steps are performed in the [Operations Experience](https://iotoperations.azure.com/) web UI.
+Identify, annotate, and onboard OPC UA assets at the edge using Akri and Azure IoT Operations. he following steps are performed in the [Operations Experience](https://iotoperations.azure.com/) web UI.
 See [Manage resources in the operations experience UI](https://learn.microsoft.com/en-us/azure/iot-operations/discover-manage-assets/howto-use-operations-experience) to learn more.

 #### 1. Create an OPC Publisher Akri Connector
 Use the following script to create an OPC Publisher and connect it to your MQ: